 A person can get hurt for a variety of reasons.
-It can be the person's own fault, or just a freak accident that was no one's fault.
-Yet other times it can be another person's fault.
-When your injuries are the fault of another, it's possible to recover damages for your injuries.
-In some cases, it's easy to figure out who's to blame.
+It can be the person's own fault, a freak accident that was no one's fault, or it can be another person's fault.
+When your injuries are the fault of another person, it's possible to recover damages for your injuries.
+In some cases it's easy to figure out who's to blame.
 Other times, it's not so easy because the injuries were a result of a more complicated sequence of events.
-For more complicated cases, the legal system has developed a system of standards and tests to help courts and lawyers determine who should pay in a personal injury case.
+For such cases, the legal system has developed a system of standards and tests to help courts and lawyers determine who should pay in a personal injury case.

 There are times when property owners can be held liable for injuries that occur on their property.
 The legal theory for this type of liability is known as premises liability.
 The types of incidents that can result in a premises liability claim can range from a slip and fall at a store to an injury at a zoo.
 Private homeowners can also be held liable for injuries in some circumstances.
-Liability will depend on the laws and procedures in each state, but generally there are different rules when it comes to injuries sustained by social guests versus injuries sustained business guests, such as a shopper at a grocery store.
+Liability will depend on the laws and procedures in each state, but generally there are different rules when it comes to injuries sustained by social guests versus injuries sustained by business guests.
+An example of a business guest is a shopper at a grocery store.

 Liability of Social Hosts